fablabbcn/adeventronics/docs/howto.md

 ## Progress

 To track your progress, share a video or photo in our dedicated [Telegram]( https://t.me/+DbXVZ22VOkI3NDVk) group using the hashtag #AdventronicsDay followed by the day's number (e.g., #AdventronicsDay05).
 Utilize this group to seek guidance, pose questions, and exchange insights with the vibrant community of participants.
-Get ready for 24 days of innovation, learning, and festive fun! 🎄⚡️
+Get ready for 24 days of innovation, learning, and festive fun! :christmas_tree: :high_voltage:

 ## Social media

-You can share it on social media tagging @fablabbcn and using the hashtag #adventronics and we will repost so we can have a collection of challenges.
+You can share it on social media tagging **@fablabbcn** and using the hashtag **#adventronics** and/or **#barduino** and we will repost so we can have a collection of challenges.

 ## Schedule